For all NYC DOE Respect for All Policies, please check the official webpage.

 Cascades has a very active Gender Sexuality Alliance (GSA) under the guidance of teacher Lisa Mazzariello.
 The GSA meets weekly to address issues facing the school and larger community.
 GSA sponsors school events (Haunted House), runs informational campaigns (World AIDS Day, National Coming Out Day), and takes trips (Historic NYC LGBTQ+ Walking Tour).

-To help students address the issues facing them as a result of their gender identity, our CBO partner, Camba, leads Boys 2 Men and Girls Group, alongside Cascades faculty.
+To help students address the issues facing them as a result of their gender identity, our CBO partner, Camba, leads Young Men, Real Talk and Girls Group, alongside Cascades faculty.
 Both groups are inclusive of all gender identities.
-The groups have team building activities (volunteer work, hiking trips), run informational campaigns (Gender Pay Cap, Challenges Facing young Men of Color), and hold cross-club events (Boy Meets Girl).
+The groups have team building activities (volunteer work, hiking trips), run informational campaigns (Gender Pay Cap, Challenges Facing Young Men of Color, What is Consent?), and hold cross-club events.

 Each student and staff member brings to our school community the richness of our city’s cultural diversity and the desire for respect.
 It is the policy of the New York City Department of Education to maintain a safe and supportive learning and educational environment that is free from harassment, intimidation and/or bullying committed by students against other students and discrimination by students against other students on account of actual or perceived race, color, creed, ethnicity, national origin, citizenship/immigration status, religion, gender, gender identity, gender expression, sexual orientation, disability or weight.
 (Chancellor’s Regulation A-832).